greatest-ape/aquatic/crates/ws/README.md

 Make necessary adjustments to the file.
 You will likely want to adjust `address` (listening address) under the `network` section.

+To run over TLS, configure certificate and private key files.

 Running behind a reverse proxy is supported, as long as IPv4 requests are proxied to IPv4 requests, and IPv6 requests to IPv6 requests.